srishtis/Mathematics-courses/Mathematics for Machine Learning- Linear Algebra/README.md

-This file has all programming assignment solutions to the Linear Algebra Course in Mathematics for Machine Learning (by Imperial College of London)
+This folder has all programming assignment solutions to the Linear Algebra Course in Mathematics for Machine Learning (by Imperial College of London)

 1. Week 3: Identifying special matrics